akilby/drug_pricing/README.md

 ## Project Structure

-`scheduler.py` allows for command-line execution of the scheduler `pipeline.py` contains functions & objects for the scheduling pipeline `utils.py` contains project-wide variables and functions `tests/` contains all tests for the project
+`scheduler.py` allows for command-line execution of the scheduler

+`pipeline.py` contains functions & objects for the scheduling pipeline

+`utils.py` contains project-wide variables and functions

+`tests/` contains all tests for the project

 ## Setup Instructions

 ### 1. Environment variables
-This project utilizes the python "dotenv" package to read secret information as environment variables.
+This project utilizes the python "dotenv" package to read secure information as environment variables.
+This secure information is not tracked on version control, so you must populate your own credentials.
+Follow the below instructions.

-For security reasons, the file containing these environment variables is not tracked on git.
-In order to make the git version of the project functional:

 A. Create a file named `.env` in the project root